MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Known issues

 -   Deploying multiple Kubernetes services in parallel inside a single cluster may lead to an error in the basic load balancer configuration.
 We recommend deploying one service at the time.
 -   Since the aks-engine tool is a share source code repository across Azure and Azure Stack Hub.
-Examining the many release notes and Pull Requests will lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, ignore them and use the version table above as the official guide for this update.
+Examining the many release notes and Pull Requests lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, ignore them and use the version table above as the official guide for this update.
 - AKS Engine v0.67.0 uses the wrong Windows Image when deploying Windows clusters, users should use v0.70.0 to solve this issue.

 ### Reference

-This is the complete set of release notes for Azure and Azure Stack Hub combined:
+The list below is the complete set of release notes for Azure and Azure Stack Hub combined:

 -   https://github.com/Azure/aks-engine/releases/tag/v0.64.0
 -   https://github.com/Azure/aks-engine/releases/tag/v0.65.0